Tag Archives: Venture Capital Operations Outsourcing

 Financials

 If the company has been around for a few years and has seen some traction, financial analysis becomes crucial as any other factor in the due diligence process.
 Financials feed into the valuation of the company.
 Financials are also essential to forecast future revenues, profitability, and cash flows.
-In the due diligence process, reasonable estimates are made to project the company’s financial statements for the next five years.
-That drives the valuation of the company on which the funds are to be raised.
-In the due diligence process, sometimes, the assumptions made during the preparation of financial models are tested thoroughly.
-If there is an assumption that may not stand the scrutiny of the financial analyst, it is flagged.
+During the due diligence process, analysts make reasonable estimates to project the company’s financial statements for the next five years.
+These projections drive the company’s valuation for fundraising.
+Analysts also thoroughly test the assumptions used in preparing financial models.
+If any assumption fails to withstand scrutiny, they flag it for further review.
 If there is a massive impact of an erroneous assumption, this exercise alone could save millions of dollars for the VC investor.

 The team